-- Ideally, the bearing surface of the roof rack attached should be the same as the reinforcement inside the roof, see figure E176163, item 7 and dimensions X,Y and r - Ensure sealing of surfaces, for example: with EPDM rubber material or equivalent and ensure sealing along the bolt for preventing water ingress into the interior of the vehicle, see figure E176163 items 3 and 5 - The thread size is M8.
-The maximum intrusion of the M8 bolt into the roof is 16mm/0.62 inch, see 'A' in figure E176163 - Load not to exceed 79.3kg (175lbs) at individual attachment points for local durability - Load not to exceed 190kg (420lbs) total for roof structure durability - Refer to: 1.12 Load Distribution (page 20).
-For guidance on center of gravity - When removing the roof rack ensure holes are properly sealed with sealing plugs or equivalent water tight elements
+- Load not to exceed 190kg total for roof structure durability - Refer to: 1.12 Load Distribution (page 20).
+For guidance on centre of gravity information - Ideally, the bearing surface of the roof rack attached should be the same as the reinforcement inside the roof, see figure E176163, item 7 and dimensions X.Y and r - Ensure sealing of surfaces, for example: with EPDM rubber material or equivalent and ensure sealing along the bolt for preventing water ingress into the interior of the vehicle, see figure E176163 items 3 and 5 - The thread size is M8.
+The maximum intrusion of the M8 bolt into the roof is 16mm, see 'A' in figure E176163. - Read and follow the manufacturer's instructions when fitting a roof rack - When removing the roof rack ensure holes are properly sealed with sealing plugs or equivalent water tight elements